Best Bike Lock of 2026: Strong and Practical

 I cover this in much more detail in the Abus vs Kryptonite vs OnGuard page (which includes a very detailed review of the different “Anti-theft Protection” schemes).
 But I’ll also provide a quick summary here.

-Abus produce the best quality locks.
+Abus generally produces the best quality locks.
 They're well-made, endlessly tested, very reliable (even in poor weather conditions), and will last a long time.
 However, they’re the most expensive of the three brands.

-Kryptonite also produce high quality locks.
+Kryptonite also produces high-quality locks.
 Not quite to the standard of Abus, but they make up for this with exceptional customer service.
 This includes free key and lock replacement in certain circumstances and the best of the anti-theft protection schemes.

 Other good bike lock brands